 International Litigation in the US Courts

 - A foreign client in connection with several claims under Title III of the Helms-Burton Act.
 Title III provides a private right of action to U.S. nationals whose property was expropriated by the Cuban government on or after January 1, 1959, allowing them to sue anyone who knowingly and intentionally “traffics” in that property.
 Helms-Burton attracted international controversy on its enactment in 1996, and Title III was continuously suspended by multiple U.S. administrations until April 17, 2019, when the Trump administration lifted that suspension.
-The defense of claims under the statute raises complex issues of constitutional and international law.
+The defense of claims under the statute (thus far successfully for Skadden’s clients) has raised complex issues of constitutional and international law.

 - IRB-Brasil Resseguros, S.A., the largest reinsurer in South America, in multiple actions seeking to recover amounts due under certain global notes in which judgments in excess of $100 million were obtained for IRB and affirmed in a seminal case by New York’s highest court.